 Whether for students intending a career in music or those pursuing their own love of the art, the Department of Music offers courses in theory and composition, in the history and current trends of both Western and non-Western music, and lessons in performance.
 All students, regardless of musical background, are welcome in any course unless a prerequisite or permission of instructor is indicated (as for certain theory courses).

-The Department offers a variety of courses (MU 070, MU 066, MU 030) that satisfy the University Core requirement in the Arts and that serve as introductions to the various areas of musical knowledge.
-MU 070 Fundamentals of Music Theory focuses on technical aspects of the language of music and serves as a prerequisite to Harmony and further upper level courses in theory and composition, such as Chromatic Harmony, Counterpoint, as well as Jazz Harmony, Tonal Composition and the Seminar in Composition.
-MU 066 Introduction to Music offers a broad survey of music history and styles of music, while upper level courses focus on various periods of Western music history (Middle Ages, Renaissance, Baroque, Classical Era, Romantic Era, Twentieth Century), the historical development of various genres (Opera, Symphony, Keyboard Music), or the contributions of various individual composers (Bach, Beethoven, Monteverdi).
-MU 030 History of Popular Music in the U.S. offers a socio-historical approach to the history and context of commercial popular music; upper level cross-cultural courses deal with Western traditions (such as Irish Folk Music, Music in America, History of Jazz) and non-Western traditions.
-MU 301 Introduction to Musics of the World, MU 306 African Music, and MU307 Musics of Asia satisfy the Cultural Diversity requirement of the Core, but not the University Core requirement in the Arts.
+The Department offers a variety of courses (MUSA1100, MUSA1200, MUSA1300) that satisfy the University Core requirement in the Arts and that serve as introductions to the various areas of musical knowledge.
+MUSA1100 Fundamentals of Music Theory focuses on technical aspects of the language of music and serves as a prerequisite to Harmony and further upper level courses in theory and composition, such as Chromatic Harmony, Counterpoint, as well as Jazz Harmony, Tonal Composition and the Seminar in Composition.
+MUSA1200 Introduction to Music offers a broad survey of music history and styles of music, while upper level courses focus on various periods of Western music history (Middle Ages, Renaissance, Baroque, Classical Era, Romantic Era, Twentieth Century), the historical development of various genres (Opera, Symphony, Keyboard Music), or the contributions of various individual composers (Bach, Beethoven, Monteverdi).
+MUSA 1300 History of Popular Music in the U.S. offers a socio-historical approach to the broad history and context of popular music; upper level cross-cultural courses deal with Western traditions (such as Irish Folk Music, Music in America, History of Jazz) and non-Western traditions.
+MUSA1320 Introduction to Musics of the World, MUSA2306 African Music, and MUSA2307 Musics of Asia satisfy the Cultural Diversity requirement of the Core, but not the University Core requirement in the Arts.

-The Music Department offers individual instruction in voice and instruments either for credit (MU 099 – one credit per semester) or not for credit (MU 100, 101, 102).
-Individual Instrumental Instruction, either credit or non-credit, require an extra fee.
+The Music Department offers individual instruction in voice and instruments either for credit (MUSP1925 – one credit per semester) or not for credit (MUSP1920, 1910, 1900).
+Individual Instrumental Instruction, either credit or non-credit, requires an extra fee.
 In addition, several free, non-credit performance courses offer instruction and/or coaching in various instruments and ensembles.
-Private lessons, when taken for credit, require a juried performance at the end of the semester and requires three semesters for the equivalent of a three credit class.
+Private lessons, when taken for credit, require a juried performance at the end of the semester.
+Students may use up to three credits of individual instruction toward graduation.

 (Minimum of 12 courses, 38 credits)